بِسْمِ اللهِ الرَّحْمٰنِ الرَّحِيْم

 To begin, the Muslim character threatened the Christian by saying that the Quran commands him to kill anyone who speaks against his religion.
 To prove his point, Chick referred the reader to Surah 5:33.
 Let us see what this verse actually says:

 There is nothing in this verse that allows a Muslim to kill anyone who speaks against Islam.
 Rather, it is talking about fighting “those who wage war” against Islam.
 Already, Chick has been caught misquoting the Quran!
+To be sure, blasphemy would not be tolerated under Sharia law (nor under a Christian theocracy), but that is a separate topic.
+As Dr. Mustafa Khattab states in his commentary on this verse:

 In fact, the Quran actually advises Muslims who hear offensive or “vain discourse” to simply “turn away” from the person saying such things.
 As Surah Al-Anaam, 6:68, states: